Author Archives: Jennifer Doggett

 JENNIFER DOGGETT and LOUISA GORDON Out-of-pocket costs for healthcare are a problem for all Australians

 Editor: Jennifer DoggettAuthor: Louisa Gordon (introduction by Jennifer Doggett)on: June 13, 2018In: Co-payments, health financing and costs, Healthcare and health reform Out-of-pocket health costs (OOPs) are a major challenge facing the Australian health system.
-Australians pay for a higher proportion … Continue reading
+Australians pay for a higher proportion of total health care in OOPs than do citizens of almost all OECD countries.
+In Continue reading »

 JENNIFER DOGGETT.
 Health Budget Gaps.